Tips for Managing Social Media During Disasters

 about 4 years ago - 1 comment

-For part three in our series of “451 Heat 1-on1′s,” we spoke at length with social media consultant, trainer and speaker, Mack Collier (@mackcollier).
-Mack, based in Alabama and a frequent contributor to the Marketing Profs website and the owner and author of The Viral Garden, has been immersed in social media since it’s infancy…
+500 mg cipro, For part three in our series of "451 Heat 1-on1's," we spoke at length with social media consultant, trainer and speaker, Mack Collier (@mackcollier).
+Mack, based in Alabama and a frequent contributor to the Marketing Profs website and the owner and author of The Viral Garden, has been immersed in social media since it's infancy and now helps his clients understand how best to use these tools to create and nurture lasting relationships with their customers.